Career and Technical Education (CTE) | CTE Career Clusters

 Many of these students go straight from the institution to starting their careers.

-Some institutions are also for-profit colleges, which have a poor reputation for quality.
+Some of these institutions are also for-profit colleges, which have a poor reputation for quality of education and successful career placement.

 So now that we’ve looked at where CTE is taught, let’s dive into how it's taught.